Do You Have a Cold or Flu?

 Do you feel under the weather and wonder if you're sick with the flu or a cold?

-Because flu symptoms are quite similar to cold symptoms, it's often hard to tell the difference.
+It's often hard to tell the difference because the symptoms of both are similar.
 But there is one clue about flu that can help you know.
-When you have the flu, you feel flu symptoms sooner than you would cold symptoms, and they come on with much greater intensity.
+When you have it, you feel the symptoms sooner than you would with a cold, and they come on with much greater intensity.

 What Are the Symptoms of the Flu?

-With the flu, you may feel very weak and fatigued for up to two or three weeks.
+You may feel very weak and tired for up to 2 or 3 weeks.
 You'll have muscle aches and periods of chills and sweats as fever comes and goes.
 You may also have a stuffy or runny nose, headache, and sore throat.

 Can I Compare Flu and Cold Symptoms?

-Yes.
-The following chart can help you compare flu symptoms with cold symptoms.
-Use it to learn the differences and similarities between flu and cold symptoms.
+This chart can help you see the differences and similarities.
 Then, if you get flu symptoms, call your doctor and ask about an antiviral drug.